jonahgraham/ctfexperiments/README.md

 - update BABELTRACE in Makefile to prefix passed to configure
 - `make # build the example`
 - `make run # runs creation of a simple CTF file in /tmp/xyz`
+  - On Windows the /tmp/xyz will be on the current drive, e.g. d:\tmp\xyz
 - Open the CTF in Tracecompass